CWRU-AutonomousVehiclesLab/Project-Raptor-Arduino-Central-Controller/README.md

 # Robot-Arduino-Remote-Interpreter

-This repository is used for storing code for Arduino interpreting remote control and remote E-STOP.
+This is the central arduino command node that interpretes RC signal and ROS signal.

+TODO: Add ROS Interface!